Is the space complexity of planted clique recovery the same as that of detection?: Introduction

-Let us further motivate this target space bound.
-It is well known that any deterministic algorithm that uses at most $s(n)$ bits of space must also run in time $2^{O(s(n))}$ \cite[Theorem 4.3]{arora2009computational}.
-This means that deterministic logspace algorithms are a subset of polynomial time algorithms, which are considered `efficient'.
-If the $\PCC$ is true, no deterministic $O(\log n)$ space algorithm can solve the planted clique detection (or recovery) problems for $k=O(n^{1/2-\delta})$.
-If we can show logarithmic space algorithms exist above the polynomial time threshold $k=\Omega(\sqrt{n})$, we will show that the statistical-computational gap holds even for space complexity.
+This means that if the $\PCC$ is true, no logarithmic space (deterministic or randomized) algorithm can solve the planted clique detection (or recovery) problems for $k=O(n^{1/2-\delta})$.
+If we can show logarithmic space algorithms exist above the polynomial time threshold $k=\Omega(\sqrt{n})$, we will have shown that the statistical-computational gap holds even for space complexity.

-Also, as observed in \cite{mardia2020finding}, the work \cite{racz2019finding} implies that if $k=O(n^{1-\delta})$ for some constant $\delta>0$, solving the planted clique problem (either detection or recovery) takes at least poly($n$) time.
-Hence any successful planted clique algorithm requires $\Omega(\log n)$ bits of space, which makes the quest for a $O(\log n)$ space algorithm also the quest for an optimal deterministic algorithm.\footnote{Strictly speaking, the theorem we point to relating space complexity to time complexity \cite[Theorem 4.3]{arora2009computational} is for Turing machines.
-While it is convenient to define computational complexity classes using Turing machines, it is extremely inconvenient to design algorithms using them.
-Instead, we work with a slightly stronger model of computation that allows random access to the input to make algorithm design reasonable.
-However, the idea behind \cite[Theorem 4.3]{arora2009computational} also holds in any reasonable RAM model and so we ignore this distinction for the purposes of our discussion.}

 \textbf{Detection:}

 For detection, essentially the same straightforward algorithms that have been designed for time efficiency can also be implemented space efficiently.
 For clique sizes above the information theoretic threshold $k \geq (2+\epsilon) \log n$, the same `exhaustively search over sets of $\Theta(\log n)$ vertices' idea that gives a quasi-polynomial $n^{O(\log n)}$ time algorithm also gives a $O(\log^2 n)$ space algorithm\footnote{Since the best known time complexity for this problem is $n^{O(\log n)}$, we do not expect to solve this problem in $o(\log^2 n)$ bits of space}.
 For large cliques above the polynomial time threshold $k=\Omega(\sqrt{n})$, the folklore `sum test' or `edge counting' algorithm (see for example Section 1.5 of \cite{lugosi2017lectures}) can be implemented in $O(\log n)$ bits of space.
 We elaborate more on these algorithms in Section~\ref{sec:techniques}, but for now it suffices to observe that this means a statistical-computational gap holds for planted clique detection at $k=\Theta(\sqrt{n})$ in terms of space complexity if it holds for time complexity.